-As your child gets older, you could encourage her to try a structured outdoor activity like junior sport.
+As your child gets older, you could encourage them to try a structured outdoor activity like junior sport.

 Outdoor play for different ages

 Outdoor play helps your baby learn about different surroundings.
 It can help your baby feel more comfortable with the world around them.
 Some ideas for outdoor play with your baby include:

 - enjoying tummy time on a blanket, towel or picnic rug

 - crawling on grass, under outdoor furniture or through old boxes